Your newborn's first feeds

 How often will my baby feed?

-It is common for newborns to breastfeed 8 to 14 times or more in a 24-hour period.
-This will mean that your baby will be feeding very often – every 2 to 3 hours, including at night.
+It's common for newborns to breastfeed 8 to 14 times or more in a 24-hour period.
+This means your baby will be feeding very often – every 2 to 3 hours, including at night.
+Sometimes one breast may be enough, and other times they may need two.

-Sometimes one breast may be enough for your baby, and other times they may need two.
-Sometimes your baby will go to sleep between feeds and sometimes they will be awake and want to feed again.
+Sometimes your baby will go to sleep between feeds and sometimes they will be awake and want to keep feeding.
 Many newborns have periods each day where they feed very frequently for a few hours.
 Often these cluster feeding periods are followed by a longer period of sleep.

 If your baby is extra sleepy, you may need to wake them to make sure they get the milk they need.